March 13th, 2026

 That little experiment came back to mind as I sat there listening again.

-Muslims don’t pray just once a day — the call to prayer sounds throughout the city five times daily, beginning early in the morning and continuing until night.
-Hearing it now reminds me of that rhythm of turning attention back to God again and again.
+The call to prayer sounds throughout the city five times daily, beginning early in the morning and continuing until night.
+Hearing it now reminds me of the rhythm of turning my attention back to God again and again.

 Israel could have silenced that broadcast the moment missiles started flying toward its cities.